 Once the surgery is done, you’ll be monitored for a short time, and then allowed to

 go home.
-Only in rare cases or complications is an overnight stay needed for a carpal
+Only in rare cases or when there are complications is an overnight stay needed

 Your wrist will likely be in a heavy bandage or a splint for 1 to 2 weeks.
-Doctors
+Healthcare

-usually schedule another appointment to remove the bandage or splint.
-During this
+providers usually schedule another appointment to remove the bandage or splint.
+During

 You’ll probably have pain in your hand and wrist after surgery.
 It’s usually controlled

 with pain medicines taken by mouth.
 The surgeon may also have you keep the affected

 hand elevated while sleeping at night to help decrease swelling.

 Once the splint is removed, you will likely begin a physical therapy program.
 The